ueberdosis/tiptap/docs/src/docPages/api/extensions/placeholder.md

 [![Version](https://img.shields.io/npm/v/@tiptap/extension-placeholder.svg?label=version)](https://www.npmjs.com/package/@tiptap/extension-placeholder)
 [![Downloads](https://img.shields.io/npm/dm/@tiptap/extension-placeholder.svg)](https://npmcharts.com/compare/@tiptap/extension-placeholder?minimal=true)

 This extension provides placeholder support.
+Give your users an idea what they should write with a tiny hint.
+There is a handful of things to customize, if you feel like it.

 ## Installation
 ```bash